 Can I pack this for a picnic?

-Yes.
-Keep dressing in a jar and crumbs in a bag, then toss tableside.
+Caesar Pasta Salad works great for a picnic.
+Keep the dressing in a jar and the crumbs in a bag, then add them at the last minute.

 How do I keep romaine from wilting?

-Dry it thoroughly and add it at the last minute.
+Dry the lettuce thoroughly and add it at the last minute.

 Can I skip anchovy paste?